How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 • Nestle small blooms (like roses or orchids) between glass layers

-• Create a floral collar around the base for a garden-party vibe
+• Create a floral collar around the base for a garden-party feel

 • Float edible flowers in the top champagne glass